rberenguel/2x4/README.md

 3. **Convert an ArXiv paper:**

    - Select "Arxiv" mode
+   - **⚠️ Note:** PWA cannot load images due to CORS restrictions.
+For papers with figures, use the Chrome extension instead.
    - Paste ArXiv HTML URL (e.g., `https://arxiv.org/html/2511.15304v2`)
    - OR paste full HTML source from browser (View Source)
    - Click "Load from URL" or "Load from HTML"